vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-aspects-of-a-good-application.md

 * Bob is a long-time Ubuntu user who recently had issues with a package.
 First, Bob opens a bug on the package to explain the issue.
 Through more serious debugging, Bob identifies a root cause and a possible patch.
 The patch is fairly invasive, and will cause an ABI change.
 Bob adds a comment to the bug describing all the debugging efforts and attaches the patch.
 Carol maintains the package and notices the fix will affect ABI.
 A discussion follows, to ensure a patch can be made that keeps the stable ABI while addressing Bob's problem.
 This shows collaboration from Bob and Carol; Carol as package maintainer showing knowledge of the Ubuntu ecosystem and what is acceptable, and Bob's respectful interactions and willingness to amend the patch.
 Big kudos to everyone involved.

-* Daryl is a Core Dev, and decides it's time to move ahead of Debian for a major library.
-Without discussion with any team or other Core Devs, Daryl uploads a new version of the major library during the development period.
+* Daryl is a Ubuntu core developer, and decides it's time to move ahead of Debian for a major library.
+Without discussion with any team or other Ubuntu core developers, Daryl uploads a new version of the major library during the development period.
 Ubuntu development grinds to a halt as many projects are suddenly affected  by problems like nebulous build errors and confusing autopkgtest failures.
 Daryl only sends an email to the mailing list *after upload*, with no discussion of what breaking changes the upload may cause.
 This action shows poor judgement, a lack of understanding of the ecosystem, and was generally inconsiderate.
 What should Daryl have done?

 ## Communication

 Becoming an Ubuntu member means joining a global team of diverse developers working together on a common project.
 It is expected you should be in regular contact with developers, both in relation to your own work and in helping others, so you can build connections and trust with your peers.
-For a Core Dev, this means across the entire Ubuntu ecosystem.
+For a Ubuntu core developer, this means across the entire Ubuntu ecosystem.
 For MOTU, it is more focused on `universe` or Flavors, and the scope narrows down through the levels.
 You should communicate in the appropriate public channels, such as Matrix, Discourse, or mailing lists.

 You do not have to fill the channels with non useful messages.